Marioso06/flowers_classification_app/Lab_Assignment2_Instructions.md

 # Deliverables

-For this lab assignment, you must submit the following:
+For this lab assignment, you must submit the following in a zip file:

 **Screenshots**: